 Often the packaging indicates how frequently your filter should be replaced.
 From what we know, the accordion-style filters hold up better, and are worth the additional cost.

 Filters are created from different materials, with single-use fiberglass filters being most typical.
 Polyester and pleated filters catch more dust but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might be interested in using a HEPA filter, keep in mind that's like adding a MERV 16 filter in your HVAC unit.
 It’s very unrealistic your equipment was created to handle that kind of resistance.
-If you’re concerned about indoor air quality in Edmonton, consider getting a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This equipment works alongside your HVAC system.